 Using a series of removable, plastic trays that are changed every two to three weeks, aligners, such as Invisalign®, have become a popular method of straightening teeth for adults.
 There are no brackets or wires that attach to the teeth.
 Trays that cause the teeth to move come in and out easily for eating, brushing teeth, and cleaning the trays.
 Aligners typically take longer than other types of braces to move the teeth and cannot be used for serious jaw and teeth misalignments.

 Metal wires connected to the teeth by metal brackets are a time-honored method of moving the teeth into alignment.
 This is the least expensive and most reliable way to straighten teeth.
 The biggest drawback to traditional braces is typically their appearance and the use of wires that can occasionally come loose and injure cheeks and lips.

 Regardless of the type of braces you and your dentist decide is best for you, each method requires time and patience.
 To move your teeth to their ideal position, the braces or aligners must gently apply force to the teeth over an extended period of time.
 Trying to move teeth and roots through the bone and turn ones that are tilted takes time.
 Attempting to move the teeth too fast can cause damage to the roots.

 It’s possible to get braces without dental insurance, but it will cost more.
-Guardian Direct Gold plan may cover braces up to 50% with a maximum benefit amount—without dental insurance, you’ll be responsible to pay the full balance yourself.
+Guardian Direct Achiever plan may cover braces up to 50% with a maximum benefit amount—without dental insurance, you’ll be responsible to pay the full balance yourself.